Many of you have asked us how the government shutdown will affect the FMCSA and the CMV enforcement agencies, such as scale houses and CMV inspectors.

 For now, all 1,102 FMCSA employees are at work because the FMCSA is funded by multi-year appropriations.

 The Washington Post released a comprehensive guide to the government shutdown.
-“Any employee who conducts ‘essential activities to the extent that they protect life and property,'” will not be affected by the shutdown, the Washington Post stated.“Absolutely everything you need to know about how the government shutdown will work.”
+“Any employee who conducts ‘essential activities to the extent that they protect life and property,'” will not be affected by the shutdown, the Washington Post stated.

 In short, roadside inspections will resume as normal because they’re funded by the FMCSA.